 He won’t learn any of these valuable skills if he’s sent straight to timeout.

-For many kids, daycare or preschool is their first experience with sharing adult attention.
-And with more kids to contend with, it’s easy for your toddler to feel overlooked.
-He may even be acting up just to get noticed, which can explain why he behaves this way at daycare and not at home.
+For many kids, daycare or preschool is their first experience with sharing adult attention with their peers.
+And with more kids to contend with, your toddler can feel overlooked.
+He may act up just to get noticed, which can explain why he behaves this way at daycare and not at home.

 After all, kids will do what it takes to get attention, whether positive or negative.

 Ask the daycare staff to acknowledge the times when he is behaving, no matter how simple.
-Maybe that’s waiting and standing in line, keeping his hands to himself, or fetching his own snack.
-Praise him for skills he has learned, as well as for being a helper.
+Maybe that’s waiting and standing in line, keeping his hands to himself, or fetching his snack.
+At home, praise him for the skills he has learned as well as for being a helper.

 You see, it’s more effective to nurture and praise positive behavior than it is to correct challenging ones.
-He’ll relish in feeling recognized, which will encourage him to continue the behavior you want to see.
+He’ll relish feeling recognized for doing a great job, which encourages him to continue the behavior you want to see.

-In many ways, your toddler is learning to develop a new relationship with his daycare teacher.
+Your toddler is learning to develop a new relationship with his daycare teacher.
 This can include testing his boundaries to see if she responds the same way as his parents do.
-Other times, he wants to know how vulnerable he can be, and whether she’ll love and accept him no matter what.
+Other times, he wants to know how vulnerable he can be and whether she’ll love and accept him no matter what.

 Nurture that relationship so he feels safe and comfortable with her.
 For instance, you can: